THE BIG PICTURE ON SALES STRATEGY

 SALES IS SIMPLY A SERIES OF INTERACTIONS & CONVERSATIONS

-When you strip out all of the noise, from a customer's point of view, their journey to a purchase is a series of interactions and conversations.
+When you strip out all of the noise, from a customer's point of view, their journey to purchase is a series of interactions and conversations.
 A customer is trying to solve a problem, and in their journey to solve it, they may become aware of your potential solution, show interest by seeking more information, consider the solution versus other competitors, and hopefully convert into a customer and a loyal repeat customer.

-These interactions could be through a company's website, app, online content, stores, sales people, partners and distributors, and other customers.
+These interactions could be through a company's website, app, online content, stores, salespeople, partners and distributors, and other customers.
 You can conceptualize this series of customer & company interactions in two ways.
 From the perspective of the customer, you can codify the interactions in a customer journey map.
 From the perspective of a sales team, you can conceptualize the interactions in a sales pipeline.

 The first step in developing a strong sales strategy is to abstract the performance of the sales pipeline by applying a series of longitudinal metrics to each stage of the pipeline.
-How many potential targets are there, suspects, prospects, customers, repeat customers?
+How many potential targets are there, suspects, prospects, customers, or repeat customers?
 How long do they stay in each stage?
 How many drop off in each stage?
 How valuable are they in each stage?
 How have the metrics evolved over time?

 Like any process, if you can't measure it, it becomes challenging to improve it.
 High-performing sales teams automate much of this data through a well-utilized and updated sales CRM system.
-If your company can't systematically report on the sales pipeline, then developing the capability, infrastructure and discipline to measure and improve the pipeline should be an initiative in your sales strategy.
+If your company can't systematically report on the sales pipeline, then developing the capability, infrastructure, and discipline to measure and improve the pipeline should be an initiative in your sales strategy.

 TAKING SALES INSIGHT TO THE NEXT LEVEL

 There are four ways to grow sales through a customer pipeline: